ALDORA ITUNU has swiftly risen to be one of the top props in the country.

 In 2017 she started in six of her seven appearances for the Black Ferns, including the Women’s Rugby World Cup final against England.
 One of her career highlights came in the pool match against Canada, where she crossed for a hat-trick.
 It was a stark example of Itunu’s power, skill and mobility.

 Her first-class career began in 2012, when, out of the Ponsonby club, she first played for the Auckland Storm.
 At the start of the 2017 Farah Palmer Cup season Itunu has amassed 31 games for the Storm and has scored 13 tries.

 Her ability to play on either side of the scrum is an asset in any squad situation.
-It was at loosehead that Itunu spent most of her time with the Storm last season, upon return from the Women’s Rugby World Cup.
+It is at loosehead that Itunu has spent most of her time with the Storm since returning from the 2017 Women’s Rugby World Cup.

 Itunu broadened her rugby horizons earlier in her career with club stints in England and Italy.